opensearch-project/project-website/_posts/2023-05-04-segment-replication.md

 The following considerations apply to segment replication in the 2.7 release:

 - **Read-after-write guarantees:** The `wait_until` refresh policy is not compatible with segment replication.
 If you use the `wait_until` refresh policy while ingesting documents, you'll get a response only after the primary node has refreshed and made those documents searchable.
 Replica shards will respond only after having written to their local translog.
 We are exploring other mechanisms for providing read-after-write guarantees.
 For more information, see the corresponding [GitHub issue](https://github.com/opensearch-project/OpenSearch/issues/6046).

 - **System indexes** will continue to use document replication internally until read-after-write guarantees are available.
 In this case, document replication does not hinder the overall performance because there are few system indexes.

 - [Enabling segment replication for an existing index](https://github.com/opensearch-project/OpenSearch/issues/3685) requires **reindexing**.

 - **Rolling upgrades** are not yet supported.
-Upgrading to new versions of OpenSearch require a full cluster restart.
+Upgrading to new versions of OpenSearch requires a full cluster restart.

 ## What's next?

 The OpenSearch 2.7 release provides a peer-to-peer (node-to-node) implementation of segment replication.
 With this release, you can choose to use either document replication or segment replication based on your cluster configuration and workloads.
 In the coming releases, OpenSearch remote storage, our next-generation storage architecture, will use segment replication as the single replication mechanism.
 Segment-replication-enabled remote storage will eliminate network bottlenecks on primary shards for clusters with higher replica counts.
 We are also exploring a chain replication strategy to further alleviate the load on primary shards.
 For better usability, we are planning to integrate segment replication with OpenSearch Dashboards so that you can enable the feature using the Dashboards UI.
-Segment Replication also plans quick support for rolling upgrades, making it easier to migrate to new improved versions without downtime.
+We are also planning to provide quick support for rolling upgrades, making it easier to migrate to new versions without downtime.